DNA-Evolutions/C-Sharp-REST-Client-Examples/README.md

 ## Clone this repository
 Clone this repository and open it, for example, with Visual Code.
-The `DNA.Evolutions.Csharp.Rest.sln` file contains four projects that need to be built.
+The `DNA.Evolutions.Csharp.Rest.sln` file contains three util-projects that need to be built.
+In addition, it contains multiple example-projects that will be built.

 ## Build necessary files